simon-parry/GiamcomCDR-Api/README.md

 Because files can be quite large, the api uses **streaming** via [MultipartReader] rather than using **buffering** via [IFormFile], which is more suited for larger files

 NOTE: The endpoint has been written to add the records in using Entity Framework.
-There may be speed issues with this depending on file size, possibly the file may need chunking before adding to the database or using a different approach to EF such as dapper
+There may be speed issues with this depending on file size, possibly the file may need chunking before adding to the database or using a different approach to EF such as dapper.
+You could also make use of message queueing here when processing the file chunks which would minimise any loss of data when importing a file which may contain invalid records/data

 returns: fileSize

 Going forward:
 More work on custom exceptions, rather than a global one Finish missing Unit tests
-Add Logging (NLog ?)
+Data sanitisation for import file (valid phone numbers, duplicate entries) Add Logging (NLog ?)